Heat Advisory from WED 11:00 AM CDT until WED 7:00 PM CDT

-Heat Advisory from WED 11:00 AM CDT until WED 7:00 PM CDTUpdated
+Heat Advisory from WED 11:00 AM CDT until WED 7:00 PM CDTNew

 Issued by National Weather Service – LaCrosse, WI

-…HEAT ADVISORY REMAINS IN EFFECT FROM 11 AM TO 7 PM CDT
+…HEAT ADVISORY IN EFFECT FROM 11 AM THIS MORNING TO 7 PM CDT

 * WHAT…Heat index values of 95 to 105 expected.